RamanNet: A generalized neural network architecture for Raman Spectrum Analysis: Results

 \subsubsection{Mineral Dataset}

-As described in the previous sections, the mineral dataset consists of 20 mineral classes and in order to compare with the model proposed by \cite{liu2017deep}, we implement their model and perform a five fold cross-validation.
+As described in the previous sections, the mineral dataset consists of 20 mineral classes and in order to compare with the model proposed by \cite{liu2017deep}, we implement their model and perform a five-fold cross-validation.
 The results are presented in Table \ref{tbl:res_mineral}.

 Here, we have presented the Top 1, Top 5 and Top 10 accuracy metrics, which are popularly used for multiclass classification problems.
-It is evident that RamanNet consistently outperforms the previous state of the art CNN model.
+In Top X accuracy score, we check whether the top X predictions of the model matches with the ground truth.
+It is evident that RamanNet consistently outperforms the previous state-of-the-art CNN model.
 For Top 1 Accuracy, the improvement is more prominent, nevertheless RamanNet performs better in regards to the other metrics as well.
 Another point worth mentioning is that, even in this case the CNN model is heavier comparatively (6.6 M parameters vs. 1.3 M parameters for RamanNet).